(Last Updated On: 19th July 2019)

 As he was walking to his Morningside home late one foggy night/morning from the construction site, he slipped and fell into the Union Canal in Fountainbridge and drowned.
 My first thought was that maybe he’d spent too long at the pub after work, I mean who drowns in a canal?
 But apparently he was sober.

-Kemp’s brother in law looked after the construction till it was completed and his son laid the final stone.
+Meikle Kemp’s brother in law then looked after the construction until it was completed and Meikle Kemp’s son laid the final stone.

 And if that’s not enough to win this story the Oscar, I don’t know what is.